ENCODE-DCC/caper/DETAILS.md

 	--java-heap-server|Java heap memory for caper server (default: 10G) --java-heap-run|Java heap memory for caper run (default: 3G)

 * Choose a default backend.
 Deepcopy is enabled by default.
 All data files will be automatically transferred to a target local/remote storage corresponding to a chosen backend.
-Make sure that you correctly configure temporary directories for source/target storages (`--local-work-dir`, `--gcp-work-dir` and `--aws-work-dir`).
+Make sure that you correctly configure temporary directories for source/target storages (`--local-loc-dir`, `--gcp-loc-dir` and `--aws-loc-dir`).
 To disable this feature use `--no-deepcopy`.

 	**Conf. file**|**Cmd. line**|**Default**|**Description**
 	:-----|:-----|:-----|:-----